Jason Parashuram Mohabir

 🔬 Research Directions

-My doctoral research integrates three complementary directions:
+My research currently focuses on three connected directions:

 -